xlok1e/xlok1e/README.md

 ## 💼 About Me
 I work in fintech, participate in product hackathons, create content for YouTube, and believe in a bright future.

-Winner of the qualifying round of the 2025 Russian Federation of Sports Programming Championship
+Winner of the qualifying round of the Russian Federation Sports Programming Championship in 2025 and finalist of the Russian Cup in 2026

 ---